STEM Scholars Program

 Who can be a STEM Scholar?

-This program is open to all rising Sophomores and Juniors who live in or attend high schools located within the 32nd Congressional District of Texas.
+This program is open to all rising Sophomores, Juniors and Seniors who live in or attend high schools located within the 32nd Congressional District of Texas.
 Due to space constraints, we will only be selecting one applicant from each high school for participation in this competitive program.

 How Do I Apply?